rfg-modding/RSL-Docs/Docs/Scripting/API/rfg/Types/HumanFlags.rst

     If true, AI will ignore this player.
 If an AI is already in combat with this human then they'll stay aggressive even after setting this to true.

 **CastsShadows** (`bool`_)
-    True if this human casts a shadow.
+    If true, human will casts a shadow.
 Objects such as weapons and accessories will still cast a shadow if false.

 **CastsDropShadows** (`bool`_)
     Unknown value.